LastPass vs 1Password vs NordPass: Which Password Manager is Better in 2026?

 • Budget is your primary concern

-• You want a free tier (basic use)
+• You want a free tier for basic use

 • You need to cover a large family cheaply